Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Dynamic acceptance sets and selection risk measures

-\begin{example}[Static convex risk measures] Consider the one-period setting in one dimension with $t=0,1$.
+\begin{example}[Static univariate convex risk measures] Consider the one-period setting in one dimension with $t=0,1$.
 If $\risk$ is a convex $\Lnot[p]$-risk measure with $p\in[1,\infty)$, then its acceptance set $\Acc_{0,1}\cap \Lnot[p](\R,\cF_1)$ is the family of $\eta_1\in\Lnot[p](\R,\cF_1)$ such that $\risk(\eta_1)\leq 0$.
-It is known that the Fatou property of $\risk$ is equivalent to the closedness of the acceptance set, see \cite[Lemma~3.2]{kain:rues09}.
+The lower semicontinuity of $\risk$ is equivalent to the closedness of the acceptance set.
 The conditional convexity property of the acceptance set is equivalent to the convexity property of the risk measure.
 The compensation property corresponds to the finiteness of $\risk$. \end{example}

+The following result refers to the infinite decomposability property (see Definition~\ref{def:decomp}), also known as the countable concatenation property \cite{fil:kup:vog09} or $\sigma$-stability \cite{fil:kup:vog12}.